 1. Learn about the land your campus inhabits

-Many colleges and universities are working to confront and rectify their racist history, from the renaming of college buildings to focusing on diversity and inclusion efforts that provide safe spaces for students, staff, and faculty of color to succeed and thrive.
+Many colleges and universities are working to confront and rectify their racist histories, from the renaming of college buildings to focusing on diversity and inclusion efforts that provide safe spaces for students, staff, and faculty of color to succeed and thrive.
 With this exploration of racist history, college students and staff need to acknowledge that much of the land their schools were built on was not originally their own land.
-This colonialization of campus land has led to difficult relationships between local campus and tribal communities, which many colleges and universities are trying to mend.
+This colonialization of campus land has led to difficult relationships between local campuses and tribal communities, which many colleges and universities are trying to mend.
 Schools like the College of Charleston have named campus buildings or pieces of land after Native and Indigenous communities.

 It is a regrettable fact that the colonization and violence inflicted on Native communities over the course of our nation’s history has robbed them of their land, natural resources, and cultures.
 This exploitation makes the rebuilding of sustainable communities even more challenging.
 Native Americans continue to face numerous contemporary injustices, from lower homeownership to increased health disparities and poverty levels; in fact, Native Americans have the highest poverty rate (one in four) among the lowest labor force rate (61.1%) of any major racial group in the United States.
 Most tribal members cope with food insecurity and associated health problems, unemployment rates as high as 85%, and major housing shortages.
 Meanwhile, violence impacting Native and Indigenous communities continues at endemic rates.
 Murder is the third-leading cause of death for Indigenous women, and more than four in five Indigenous women have experienced violence in their lifetime.
 There’s often a tendency to view these injustices as things of the past, but there is still much suffering and trauma in Native communities.
 To learn more about issues impacting these communities, check out the resources below: